-What problems do international students in Europe face with regards to housing, and how do we fix them?
+What problems do Europe's international students face with regards to housing, and how do we fix them?

-Based on these investigations, eight key problems in the field of international student housing were identified.
-Taken from the final research, these are outlined below.
+Based on these investigations, nine key problems in the field of international student housing were identified.
 For a full overview of the results and recommendations, consult the report and policy recommendations booklet.

-Students and key stakeholders such as universities have asymmetric perceptions of what a challenge housing presents to student mobility as a whole.
+Students and key stakeholders (such as universities) have asymmetric perceptions of housing as a challenge to student mobility.

-The organisations surveyed agreed that more collaboration between actors is needed to address the housing problem for mobile students.
+The organisations surveyed agreed that more collaboration between shareholders is needed, if the housing problem for mobile students is to be addressed.

-With accommodation as the key outgoing in a mobile student's budget, this expense can be seen as a driver or social exclusivity in exchange programmes.
+With accommodation being the central output in a mobile student's budget, this expense can be seen as either a driver for, or social obstacle to, participation in exchange programmes.

 There are simply not enough beds in many university cities.
 Investment in student accommodation is needed to overcome this critical issue.

-Legal issues may make it finding accommodation for a mobility period of just a few months more complicated, while housing providers may see such short-term rentals to be less attractive and more problematic.
+Legal issues may make securing accommodation for a mobility period of just a few months more complicated, whilst housing providers may see such short-term rentals to be less attractive and more problematic.

-Many students reported issues with their landlord or housing provider linked to language and culture.
+Many students reported issues with their landlord or housing provider linked to differences in language and culture.

-Those students who undertake a mobility period in a work environment rather than a university have less support and face the additional challenge of having no recicing university.
+Students that undertake a mobility period in a work environment rather than a university, have less support and face the additional challenge of having no host university.

 HousingAnywhere is proud to part of the HousErasmus+ project.
-Based on the research results, we pledged to help 25,000 students find housing abroad by offering our service for free to their universities.
-We continue to innovate to simplify the search for accommodation abroad, and embrace the recommendation that stakholders must work more closely together.
+Based on the research results, we pledged to help 25,000 students find housing abroad, by offering our service for free to their universities.
+We continue our mission to innovate and simplify the search for accommodation abroad, and fully embrace the recommendation that stakeholders must work closely together.
 Find out more about the project in its entirety here.